Get a Pennsylvania Medical Marijuana Card

 Do I need a doctor’s referral to get a medical card?

 Medical marijuana doctors at Compassionate Clinics of America are licensed to provide certifications for medical marijuana in Pennsylvania.
+We also help you through the entire process of getting a medical marijuana card.

 What information and forms are required to participate in the Pennsylvania medical marijuana program?